Singularity-Coder/Instant-Kotlin/README.md

 * Use builder functions to construct your Data Structures.
 Instead of declaring a map and then assigning values, use the mapOf() builder function.
 * Use inline functions for getting cheap lambda abstractions.
 * Can we replace interfaces with higher order functions?
+* Classes are cheap.
+* Functions are top-level or local.
+* Instead of method overloading use default values.
+* Use properties, use delegated properties.
+* Use Coroutines instead of Threads.

 ## Package definition and imports
 ```Kotlin